JamesCalingo/ZooMafia/roadmap.md

 KILL:

+For the killer:
+You approach {victim} and strike them with a killing blow!

 For the victim:
 {killer} approaches you, brandishes their weapon, and kills you!

 You are now dead.
 You are still free to explore the mansion, but you may not converse with the living.

+For any witnesses:
+{killer} just killed {victim}!

+DETECTIVE: